KasiChennupati/software-technology-and-application-reference/chapters/Apache_Airflow/sections/airflow_installation.md

 In Progress

 Sorry! need help with MacOS setup.But, docker is suggested for Mac Users in general for softwares that support docker.

+(airflow-in-anaconda)=
+## Airflow in Anaconda

+Airflow can be installed in anaconda using the conda virtual environments